HydraFacial Guide

 Pros

-- Immediate visible results — skin looks clearer, brighter, and more hydrated right after treatment
+- Visible results for many clients - skin looks clearer, brighter, and more hydrated right after treatment

-- No downtime or redness — safe to do before events or important occasions
+- minimal recovery for many clients or redness - safe to do before events or important occasions

 - Multi-step technology cleanses, exfoliates, extracts, and hydrates in a single session